Lionsberg/lionsberg-wiki/Making And Securing Commitments.md

 # Making And Securing Commitments

-Fundamental to the success of Lean Integrated Delivery is the willingness and ability of all [[Participant|Participants]] to make and secure reliable [[Commitments]] as the basis for planning and executing the [[Program of Action]].
+Fundamental to the success of Lean Integrated Delivery is the willingness and ability of all [[Participants]] to make and secure reliable [[Commitments]] as the basis for planning and executing the [[Program of Action]].

 In a [[Zero Blame Environment]] in which [[All]] elements are optimizing for [[Throughput]] of the [[Goal]], everyone, both those who [[Securing A Commitment|Secure A Commitment]], and those who [[Making A Commitment|Make A Commitment]], are 100% jointly responsible for the outcome and its affect on the Whole.